-Fig.~\ref{LossSNRvalue} plots the loss of SNR versus quantization bit numbers $k$ ranging from 1 to 6.
-It can be seen that both SNR PL and APL decrease with the increase of $k$.
+Fig.~\ref{LossSNRvalue} illustrates the loss of SNR versus quantization bit numbers $k$ with $k$ from 1 to 6.
+It can be seen that both SNR PL and APL decrease with the increase of $k$, while it increases with $N$ increases.
 When $k$ is greater than or equal to 3, the SNR loss of active IRS-aided wireless network is less than 0.22 dB when $N=1024$.
-While for the same number of IRS elements, the SNR loss of passive IRS is less than 0.21 dB when $k$ is greater than or equal to 2.
-This indicates that for active and passive IRS , 3 bits and 2 bits are sufficient to achieve trivial performance loss, respectively.
+This indicates that for active IRS, about 3 bits is sufficient to achieve trivial performance loss.

-Fig.~\ref{achievablerate} describes AR versus $k$ ranging from 1 to 6, where Figs.~\ref{achievablerate} (a) and (b) represent the AR of passive IRS and active IRS-aided wireless networks, respectively.
-It can be seen that the AR decreases with the increase of $k$ and increases with the increase of $N$ for both passive and active IRS.
-When $N=1024$, the AR performance loss achieved with 2 quantization bits in the case of PL and APL is less than 0.07 bits/s/Hz compared to the case without PL.
-Unlike passive IRS, active IRS-aided wireless networks require 3 bits to achieve AR performance loss of less than 0.08 bits/s/Hz.
+Fig.~\ref{achievablerate} describes the AR versus $k$ with $k$ ranging from 1 to 6.
+It can be observed that the AR performance loss decreases with $k$ increases, and increases with the increase of $N$.
+In addition, when $N=1024$, the AR performance loss achieved by 3 quantization bits is less than 0.08 bits/Hz in the case of PL and APL compared to without PL.

-Figs.~\ref{BER} (a) and (b) depict the curves of BER versus $k$ for passive IRS and active IRS-aided wireless networks, respectively.
-From Fig.~\ref{BER} (a), it can be observed that in the case of passive IRS, the BER performance of PL and APL quickly reaches no PL when $k$ is greater than or equal to 2 bits.
-Similarly, from Fig.~\ref{BER} (b), it can be seen that when $k$ reaches 3 in the case of an active IRS, the BER performance of PL and APL is almost the same as without PL, which means that using a discrete phase shifter with $k=3$ in practice to achieve negligible performance loss is feasible.
+Fig.~\ref{BER} depicts the BER versus $k$ from 1 to 6.
+From this figure we can find that, when $k$ reaches 3 in the case of an active IRS, the BER performance of PL and APL is almost the same as that without PL, which means that using a discrete phase shifter with $k=3$ in practice to achieve a negligible performance loss is feasible.